 Tuesday, April 8, 2008 Modern Contractor Solutions Anthony Tisot “For power onsite or on the road, a truck-based inverter system can provide a versatile source of high-quality electricity, wherever you need it.
 Whether you need power inside the vehicle for a phone charger or laptop PC, or an external outlet for drills, sanders, grinders and

 Wednesday, March 19, 2008 Ontario Trucking News Anthony Tisot “Today’s drivers have more ways than ever to help maintain comfort and effectiveness over long hauls.
 Compact kitchen appliances, entertainment gear, and mobile office equipment can help make a long-distance hauler into a home away from home, but powering all this onboard gear can be a

-EARLYBIRD SHOW OPENS TODAY AT TRADEX IN ABBOTSFORD Thursday, February 1, 2007 The Vancouver Sun Peter Wilson As February dawns and British Columbians begin to think about hitting the highway, they can take a gander at more than 200 RVs today in Abbotsford at the opening of the four-day 2007 Earlybird RV Show & Sale.
+EARLYBIRD SHOW OPENS TODAY AT TRADEX IN ABBOTSFORD Thursday, February 1, 2007 Peter Wilson As February dawns and British Columbians begin to think about hitting the highway, they can take a gander at more than 200 RVs today in Abbotsford at the opening of the four-day 2007 Earlybird RV Show & Sale.
+Organizers estimate that